Ordering a custom product can seem overwhelming, we know; but don't worry, we are here to help.

 Over time, either edge finishing process will naturally age and show signs of wear.
 Our painted edges resist scuffs and dings and is durable, but if you want to keep the finish as close to it was when it arrived, monitoring your dogs activities to avoid rough wear while wearing the collar is recommended.

-We offer hand-stamped personalization on both our collars are leashes.
+We offer hand-stamped personalization on both our collars and leashes.
 At this time, we are only accepting personalization with a 12 character maximum and we cannot stamp multiple names and numbers on a single item.
 Personalization on collars will be centered on the rear of the collar, opposite the buckle.
 Personalization on leashes will be at the hardware/"dog" end of the leash.

 Leather needs regular care and conditioning to keep it looking its best.
 This means you should invest in a good quality saddle soap and also leather conditioner.
 We highly recommend Aussie's, Passier Lederbalsam or Bick4 leather conditioner and Fiebing's Saddle Soap.
 Combination cleaners/conditioners are not recommended.